7wce/CFrame-Bypass/README.md

 # Anti CFrame
-This script allows you to teleport anywhere without being flagged as cheating.\
+This script allows you to teleport anywhere with little to no flags.\
 You **might** get flagged (30% chance), so be sure to use alt accounts.\
 (Make sure the game has vehicles, it will work better.)